laravel-json-api/docs/4.0/tutorial/06-modifying-resources.md

 request, even though our request may not contain the values.
 This is because Laravel JSON:API follows the specification in assuming that omitted fields have the current values of those fields.
-When validating an update request, Laravel JSON:API's validator will add the existing values of any omitted fields to the data that is validated.
+When validating an update request, the JSON:API validator will add the existing values of any omitted fields to the data that is validated.
 This means the `required` rule will still pass, even if the client has omitted that field.